ahmed-madyan/q-pros-assessment/README.md

 4) Remove item from cart
 5) Complete successful checkout with random item

-Pre-condition:

-As you already logged in as HR manager, so you’ll be able to add new employee.

-Test Steps:
-1. Add new Talent > Create new
-2. Select WorkGlobal
-3. Fill all the onboarding steps
-4. Open talents page
-5. Make sure the talent has been added as onboarding status

 Test date:
 1. URL: [https://beta.workmotion.com/login](https://www.demoblaze.com/)

 Use the `README.md` to get started.